strongbox/strongbox-docs/docs/developer-guide/building-strongbox-using-strongbox-instance.md

 We like our dog food and we try it all the time! :smiley:

 Working on Strongbox features is fun, but has a hidden issue - you can unintentionally break things.
-The best way to know if your changes are not affecting Strongbox is by testing it in a real-world environment.
-Building @strongbox/strongbox using a Strongbox instance is as "real world" environment as it can get and this article goes into details how to do the testing.
+Even though we try to have our code covered with lots of test cases - a moment comes when you need to test things manually to make sure your changes are not affecting other features or performance.
+Doing a build of @strongbox/strongbox using a Strongbox instance is as "real world" environment as it can get and this article goes into details how to do the testing.

 ## Starting a Strongbox Instance